How to Build a Weekly Sales Report in Google Sheets (Templates Included)

 Overview: Weekly Sales Report

-If you want to integrate more data-based decisions and strategies into your sales process, start exporting data from your Salesforce account to build a weekly sales report in Google Sheets.
+If you want to integrate more data-based decisions and strategies into your sales process, start exporting data from your Salesforce or HubSpot account to build a weekly sales report in Google Sheets.

 Depending on the insight you’re looking for, a week can be a significant enough time period to measure meaningful trends and outcomes in sales.
 It helps you assess your team’s sales performance and correct issues promptly before they escalate (among others).